+The key market indicators that track the industrial market reflect a business that’s growing but is still far below historical levels.
 One thing about the industrial market has held true over the years — when it’s strong, business can be very, very good for the electrical wholesaling industry.
 But when your industrial customers are suffering from a dearth of demand for their products and they are not building new production lines or refurbishing existing facilities, business is tough.
-Over the past few years, the U.S. industrial market has been one of the busiest areas of the entire construction market because of the trend toward onshoring factories and the construction of new factories for electric vehicles and EV batteries (see chart on this page).
+You also must factor in the smaller industrial base in the United States, because so many companies have moved offshore to countries that offer less-expensive manufacturing.

-The industrial market is a huge part of the U.S. economy, and in some areas of the country it’s doing particularly well, such as in areas where auto manufacturers are building new factories for electric vehicles of ICE (internal combustion engine) vehicles or renovating existing facilities.
+The industrial market is still a huge part of the U.S. economy, and in some areas of the country it’s doing well, particularly in areas where auto manufacturers are building new factories or renovating existing facilities, like in parts of Michigan, South Carolina, Alabama or Tennessee.
 And when the auto industry is expanding, it also creates sales opportunities in feeder industries.
 Along with the auto plants themselves, you have hundreds of companies manufacturing equipment for new cars, including tires, seats, headlamps, sound systems and a gazillion other OEM products.